markbosire/GCP-HLS-Processing-Pipeline/README.md

 ```

 It happens because the Eventarc permissions take some time to propagate.
 Wait some minutes and do the terraform apply command again.
 Please see the [Known issues for Eventarc](https://cloud.google.com/eventarc/docs/issues).

+If you face any API issues check if all the required APIs have been enabled.
+Check the guide here: [API guide](./docs/apiguide.md)